valtterikonen/BoozeUP-site/README.md

 ## About the App

-The idea behind BoozeUP is to make social drinking more interactive and fun.
-Create groups, track drinks, gain points, and compete on leaderboards.
-Players can upload pictures, gain XP, and view their game history and statistics afterwards.
+The idea behind BoozeUP is to make social drinking more interactive and fun by allowing users to create groups, track consumption points based on drinks, and compete on leaderboards.
+Players can upload pictures, gain XP, and view their game history afterwards.

 ## Features